jbananak-jfrog/ReadME-ML/docs/AI Catalog/model-deployment/deploy-model-packages.md

 1. Verify that the model name at the top of the _Deploy model_ pane is the model you want to deploy, and also that the project associated with the deployment is the correct project.

 2. Select the **Instance type** from the dropdown menu.
-Refer to <Anchor label="Instance Sizes & ML Credits" title="Instance Sizes & ML Credits" href="/docs/instance-sizes---ml-credits">Instance Sizes & ML Credits</Anchor> for detailed information on the available sizes and credits.
+Refer to [Instance Sizes & ML Credits](/docs/instance-sizes-ml-credits) for detailed information on the available sizes and credits.

 3. Select the **Scaling policy** and number of **replicas**: